 To a certain extent it is about what you are used to.
 If you only eat spicy food once in a blue moon then your body gets a bit of a surprise and your bowels are more likely to complain.

 It has been found that you build up a tolerance to spicy food if you eat it regularly.
 This has certainly happened to me and I can now happily eat levels of chili that I would not have even thought about when I was younger.
-So, some people can improve their tolerance for spices by having small amounts and then increasing the quantity that they eat gradually.

 However, do be aware that studies have shown that if you have an underlying bowel problem like irritable bowel syndrome for example you are more likely to suffer if you eat hot spices.